Odsal Stadium: 1933–1935: Construction and opening

-1940–1979: Speedway and Rugby League internationals
+1940–1979: Speedway and international rugby league

-In 1945, speedway began in Bradford with the Odsal Boomerangs.
+Under the instruction of Bradford Northern RFLC director Harry Hornby and local motorsport promoter Johnnie Hoskins, a sloping oval compacted dirt track was especially designed to surround the rugby pitch to allow professional speedway racing to take place at Odsal in 1945, the initial Bradford team known as the Odsal Boomerangs.
 In the post-Second World War years, speedway proved extremely popular with crowds of over 20,000 regularly attending meetings at Odsal, with the 1946 average for the first year of the National League after the war.
-The highest speedway attendance during this period came on 5 July 1947 when 47,050 fans saw England defeat Australia 65–43 in a Test match.
+The highest speedway attendance during this period came on 5 July 1947, when 47,050 fans saw the England national speedway team defeat Australia 65–43 in a Test match.
 This remains the largest-ever speedway crowd for Odsal Stadium.

 During the Second World War, the lower floor of the clubhouse was also used as an Air Raid Precautions centre, and one of the dressing rooms was the map room.
-On 20 December 1947, the largest ever attendance for an international test at Odsal was set when 42,685 saw England defeat New Zealand 25–9.
+On 20 December 1947, the largest-ever attendance for an international test at Odsal was set when 42,685 saw England national rugby league team defeat New Zealand 25–9.
 The first floodlit rugby match in the North of England was held at Odsal in 1951.
-In September 1951, Council Engineer Ernest Wardley drew up a plan for a 92,000 capacity 'European' style stadium, at a cost of £250,000.
-Eventually £50,000 was spent on terracing the Rooley Avenue end in 1964, before the Wardley plan was officially dropped the following year.
+In September 1951, Council Engineer Ernest Wardley drew up a plan for a 92,000-capacity 'European' style stadium at a cost of £250,000.
+Eventually, £50,000 was spent on terracing the Rooley Avenue end in 1964, before the Wardley plan was officially dropped the following year.

 After a disastrous 1960 season, the Panthers (previously the Odsal Boomerangs) left Odsal and in 1961 moved across town to the Greenfield Stadium, better known for greyhound racing.
-After the Panthers folded in 1962, Motorcycle Speedway would not return to Bradford for another 10 years.
+After the Panthers folded in 1962, motorcycle speedway would not return to Bradford for another ten years.

-Speedway returned to Odsal when promoters Les Whaley, Mike Parker and Bill Bridgett moved the British League Division Two side Nelson Admirals across the Pennines for the final eleven league meetings of the 1970 season and went on to adopt Bradford Northern as their name and red, black and amber as their colours.
-Northern would finish second in Division 2 in 1971, but from there results and attendances steadily declined and the team folded after 1973.
+Speedway returned to Odsal when promoters Les Whaley, Mike Parker and Bill Bridgett moved the British League Division Two side Nelson Admirals to the stadium for the final eleven league meetings of the 1970 season, going on to adopt Bradford Northern as their name and red, black, and amber as their colors.
+Northern finished second in Division 2 in 1971, but from there results and attendances steadily declined, and the team folded after 1973.

 The second test of the 1978 Ashes series was played at Odsal, with Great Britain defeating Australia before a crowd of 26,761.
 The Lions team that day featured what was called a "Dad's Army" front row with Jim Mills, Tony Fisher and Brian Lockwood all being over the age of 30.